davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/full-solution.md

 - priority: "Critical"
 - category: "ProductDefect"]

-✅ I've created ticket #TKT-2025-103 marked as CRITICAL priority.
+Diego, I've created ticket #TKT-2025-103 marked as CRITICAL priority.

 What Happens Next:
 - Within 2 hours: Our quality team will call you